Community Foundation Tampa Bay Inc

 Overview

 Community Foundation Tampa Bay was founded in January 1990, beginning with a single $100 donation from retired teachers Stuart and Peggy Ford.
-In 2025, the foundation celebrates its 35th anniversary and reached a major milestone of $1 billion in commitments to support nonprofits.
+The foundation reached a major milestone of $1 billion in commitments to support nonprofits.
 The foundation is now the largest community foundation in Florida and one of the largest in the country, managing more than 1,200 charitable funds and 129 family foundations.
 Since inception, the foundation has awarded more than $450 million in grants.
-In 2024 alone, they distributed more than $32 million in grants to 1,231 nonprofits across the Tampa Bay region.
-Under the leadership of President and CEO Marlene Spalten, who joined in 2012 when the foundation held $140 million in assets, the organization has experienced remarkable growth.
-Their mission is to "build a vibrant, prosperous community through transformative vision, leadership, and philanthropy," with a vision of "a thriving Tampa Bay community where every person has equitable access to opportunity and prosperity."
+The foundation distributes more than $32 million annually in grants to nonprofits across the Tampa Bay region.
+Under the leadership of President and CEO Marlene Spalten, who joined in 2012 when the foundation held $140 million in assets, the organisation has experienced remarkable growth.
+Their mission is to "build a vibrant, prosperous community through transformative vision, leadership, and philanthropy", with a vision of "a thriving Tampa Bay community where every person has equitable access to opportunity and prosperity".

 Funding Priorities

-Annual Competitive Grants: $6,000 - $50,000 The foundation's flagship competitive grants program awards funding through a two-stage process (letter of intent followed by full application).
-In the 2025 cycle, 84 projects were awarded (including 17 continuing multi-year grants), totaling over $2.2 million.
-The 66 new grants totaled $1,622,319.
+Annual Competitive Grants: $6,000 - $50,000 The foundation's flagship competitive grants programme awards funding through a two-stage process (letter of intent followed by full application).
+Recent cycles have awarded over $2.2 million to 84 projects (including continuing multi-year grants), with new grants totalling over $1.6 million.
 Applications are reviewed annually with fixed deadlines.

-Critical Needs Requests: Variable amounts (rolling basis) Organizations can submit critical needs requests throughout the year for immediate community needs.
+Critical Needs Requests: Variable amounts (rolling basis) Organisations can submit critical needs requests throughout the year for immediate community needs.
 Decisions are made within three business days if the need matches available donor funds.
-In 2024, the foundation facilitated $882,673 in hurricane recovery grants through the Critical Needs List and Tampa Bay Rapid Response Fund.
+The foundation has facilitated significant hurricane recovery grants through the Critical Needs List and Tampa Bay Rapid Response Fund.

 Priority Areas

-The foundation funds programs within five strategic focus areas:
+The foundation funds programmes within five strategic focus areas:

 1. Economic Opportunity High-quality adult education, training, and skill building that leads to employment and promotes personal and financial prosperity, including work-based learning experiences such as internships, apprenticeships, and on-the-job training.
-In 2025, the foundation awarded over $345,000 specifically for economic opportunity initiatives.
+The foundation awards over $345,000 annually for economic opportunity initiatives.

-2. Environmental Resiliency and Sustainability Programs that protect, restore, and improve the natural environment within the Tampa Bay region.
+2. Environmental Resiliency and Sustainability Programmes that protect, restore, and improve the natural environment within the Tampa Bay region.

-3. Physical Health and Mental Wellbeing Programs supporting physical and mental health, with recent investments of over $320,000 to increase mental well-being among residents.
-In 2025, more than $710,904 was awarded across three targeted subcategories within this focus area.
+3. Physical Health and Mental Wellbeing Programmes supporting physical and mental health, with recent investments of over $320,000 to increase mental wellbeing amongst residents.
+More than $710,904 has been awarded across three targeted subcategories within this focus area in recent cycles.

-4. Quality Child and Youth Education Programs promoting positive education environments that meet students' developmental needs and emphasize a growth mindset.
+4. Quality Child and Youth Education Programmes promoting positive education environments that meet students' developmental needs and emphasise a growth mindset.

 5. Vibrant and Engaged Communities Projects that enhance community vibrancy and engagement across the region.